 Ways to Use Harvested Rainwater

 Water is a precious resource and conserving it is critical.
 One of the best ways to conserve rain water is by harvesting it for household use.
 In this post, I’ll go over a few ways you can use both potable and non-potable water in and around your home.
+Brands like Tech Africa offer a range of petrol, diesel and submersible water pumps that will make harvesting rainwater that much easier.

 After treatment, rainwater is acceptable for bathing or showering both people and pets.
 Chemical treatment is a popular way to ensure there is no harmful bacteria in the rainwater.
 In addition to this, boiling the water is a good way to get rid of any impurities and you will have warm bathing water as a result!